-We have spent 35+ years developing a solution that safely removes concrete for the optimal restoration of critical infrastructure.
+We have spent 35+ years developing a concrete demolition solution that safely removes concrete for the optimal restoration of critical infrastructure.
 Safe for the operator because it is automated.
 Optimized for the structure since no micro-cracks are created during removal, leaving a surface ideal for bonding.
+Efficient and cost-effective for concrete removal companies.
 We call it ACR™.

-Using ACR™ fully automates the operation of concrete removal, allowing you to provide a safe working environment and increase production efficiency.
+Using ACR™ fully automates the operation of concrete removal, allowing concrete removal companies to provide a safe working environment and increase both the efficiency and cost-effectiveness of their concrete removal service.
 In just one day, a single Conjet ACR™ robot removes the same amount of concrete as 20-25 operators with jackhammers.
 Even better, the ACR™ robot significantly limits the noise of the concrete demolition and eliminates dust and vibrations caused by conventional jackhammer methods.

 The Conjet ONE control system allows operators to easily set removal parameters, streamlining and fully automating the concrete demolition process.